 In what can only be described as ‘ironic’, we think about and talk about food more than usual in the run-up to Ramadan and beyond.
 Isn’t the idea to reflect, give back, and possibly grow as a person in some capacity?
 With that said, we recommend that you take a break from binge-watching – which we, too, love on occasion – and try to do something a little more meaningful to pass the long, hot days of Ramadan.
 Here are nine ideas to get you started.

 A big part of the Ramadan spirit is doing volunteer work, and there are plenty of charitable initiatives around town to choose from.
-The Ramadan Sharing Fridges community initiative – licensed under the patronage of Emirates Red Crescent and IACAD – is a great one, and for good reason.
-There are already over 180 sharing fridges registered across the city, providing the less fortunate with fruits, vegetables, water, juices, and more throughout the holy month.
-To find a map of where the sharing fridges are placed, click here.
+The Ramadan Sharing Fridges community initiative is a great one.
+There are already over 200 sharing fridges registered across the city, providing the less fortunate with fruits, vegetables, water, juices, and more throughout the holy month.
+Find more details here.

 Soak Up Some Culture

 What better time to explore the rich artistic heritage of the Islamic world than circa now?
 The fifth edition of Jameel Prize, an international award for contemporary art and design inspired by Islamic tradition, is now on display at Jameel Arts Centre.
 It has brought together some truly stunning works in painting, architecture, fashion, and drawing – in addition to a large-scale multimedia installation – with Iraqi artist Mehdi Moutashar and Bangladeshi architect Marina Tabassum announced as the first ever joint winners of Jameel Prize 5.